-One-month check-in: One month into data collection.
+Early-season meeting: approximately one month into data collection.
 Meeting lasts 1-2 hours.

-Close-out meeting: At the end of the season while the crew is still working.
-The close-out meeting must occur no sooner than one week after the crew's last field day and no later than 4 weeks after.
-Crews may need an additional week to finalize and submit data to the NOC prior to the end of their employment period.
+End-of-season meeting: At the end of the season while the crew is still working.
+The meeting should occur no sooner than one week after the crew's last field day and no later than 4 weeks after.
+Crews may need an additional week to finalize and submit data to the NOC prior to the end of their seasonal employment period.
 Meeting lasts 1-2 hours.